-Credits: Credits 3 Semester Offered: Semester Offered Offered every spring semester.
+Credits 3 Semester Offered Offered every spring semester.

-CRJ 340: Management in Criminal Justice Organizations
+CRJ 340 : Management in Criminal Justice Organizations Credits 3

-CRJ 403: Capstone
+CRJ 403 : Capstone

 This course offers the student the opportunity to develop a scholarly research paper which establishes the student's understanding of a subject relevant to the students' study in criminal justice.
 The course includes the preparation of a study plan, research and the production of a final research paper, and the presentation of the paper to the course instructor and an audience.
-Credits: Credits 3
+Credits 3

-Notes: Notes PCOM, PCEN for CRJ major.
-Prerequisites: Prerequisites CRJ 101, CRJ 212, CRJ 214, CRJ 246, CRJ 300, CRJ 310, CRJ 312, CRJ 314, CRJ 317, SSC 220 and SSC 230, or with the permission of the faculty.
-Semester Offered:
+CRJ 101, CRJ 212, CRJ 214, CRJ 246, CRJ 300, CRJ 310, CRJ 312, CRJ 314, CRJ 317, SSC 220 and SSC 230, or with the permission of the faculty.

-Semester Offered Offered every spring semester.
+Offered every spring semester.
+Notes